yanivnizry/snips/README.md

 - Use `useCallback` for event handlers
 - Use `useMemo` for expensive computations
 - Implement proper memoization comparison functions
+- Clean up all timeouts and refs in useEffect cleanup functions

 ### Custom Hooks
 - Extract reusable logic into custom hooks
 - Keep hooks focused on a single responsibility
 - Use TypeScript interfaces for hook return types
 - Document hook behavior with JSDoc comments
+- Ensure proper cleanup in useEffect hooks

+### Console Logging
+- **Production**: No console.log statements in production code
+- **Development**: Use `__DEV__` guard for development-only logging
+- **Error Logging**: Use proper error logging service in production

 ## Assumptions

 1. **API Availability**: The application assumes the Snips API endpoints are available and accessible.
-Error handling is in place for network failures.
+Error handling is in place for network failures. **API_BASE_URL is required** - no fallback defaults.

 2. **Device Support**:
    - Primary target: iOS and Android smartphones